mrzaizai2k/COVID-19-Cough-Classification-phase-1-/README.md

 In this project.
 I'll try resolving the imbalanced data by oversampling with SMOTE.
 It's a oversampling method.
 For me the result is not really good because they change the features and we don't know how they change its and if the new features were true in real life.
 I guess in phase 2 I will try on Gain and background noise to oversample the dataset

-However, SMote help a lot on the training time with early stopping
+However, SMOTE help a lot on the training time with early stopping

 Reference: https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/

 ## 5. Model
 I use a simple ANN model with drop out layers (0.5) to avoid overfitting.
 The model here is quite simple.
 I prefer using CRNN + attention and a more complicated model for
 2D dataset instead of 1D dataset like this.
-You know, it's just **phase 1!**
+You know, it's just **PHASE 1!**

 ## 6. K fold cross validation